 What I am up to these days:

-Also, I am back working together with the team with whom I produced The 2:10 Project, Discover Your Place in God’s Story, a book and online process that helps people answer the 2 most pressing questions of our lives: Why am I here, and what does God want me to do with my life?
-At Alliance I am serving as an interim COO to help catalyze the development of new products and resources designed to prepare people to make a difference in their families, churches, communities and culture.
-To learn more about Alliance Ministries and these projects, visit www.Alliance-Ministries.org.
+Also, I speak on the topics of personal growth and calling which are subjects addressed in the book I wrote (with 2 colleagues) called The 2:10 Project, Discover Your Place in God’s Story, a book and online process that helps people answer the 2 most pressing questions of our lives: Why am I here, and what does God want me to do with my life?

-What fills out the rest of my schedule are projects I take on through my marketing agency, called MKF Strategic Marketing (visit www.MKFStrategicMarketing.com to learn more).
-I have the privilege to work with great leaders and organizations to help develop marketing that works and strategic initiatives that move the needle of impact and profit.
+What fills the majority of my schedule are marketing projects at my agency, MKF Strategic Marketing (visit www.MKFStrategicMarketing.com to learn more).
+I have the privilege to work with great leaders and organizations to help develop marketing that works, and strategic initiatives that move the needle of impact and profit.
 Much of this happens through measurable and effective marketing systems and campaigns to grow the bottom line.